PChwistek/Kibbutz/README.md

 ## Project Design

-This project will use Spring MVC as the main framework that glues the project together.
-Hopefully, I will be able to use Bulma on the front-end in order to simplify the CSS for the project.
-For the backend, I will use JPA for object-relational mapping and Hibernate and MySQL as the persistence provider.
-Depending on how things work out, I may use React on the front-end to simplify aspects of my UI.
+This project uses Spring MVC as the main framework that glues the project together.
+I use Bulma for all front-end stylings.
+For the backend, I  use JPA for object-relational mapping and Hibernate and MySQL as the persistence provider.

 ### Use Cases
 1. User posts survey